PixarAnimationStudios/xolo/help-output/README.md

 ## xolo

 This is the client-side tool for installing, uninstalling and related tasks on managed Macs.
-Unlick xadm and xoloserver, which are large complex tools written in ruby, xolo itself is a zsh script, basically a glorified wrapper around the `jamf policy` command.
+Unlike xadm and xoloserver, which are large complex tools written in ruby, xolo itself is a zsh script, basically a glorified wrapper around the `jamf policy` command.

 ## xoloserver